ahron-chet/DarkScryC2/Management/doc/management_cli.md

 The management CLI is exposed via the `manager` entrypoint defined in `pyproject.toml` under `[tool.poetry.scripts]`.
-The entrypoint maps to `app.scripts.manager:main`, so Poetry installs this script automatically and it can be executed with `poetry run` from the repository root.
+The entrypoint maps to `scripts.manager:main`, so Poetry installs this script automatically and it can be executed with `poetry run` from the repository root.

+The `scripts/` directory now lives at the top level of the Management package so CLI utilities can be maintained separately from the FastAPI application code.

 ```bash
 poetry -P Management run manager <command> [options]